Which Fish Should You Go After?

 Here’s how to decide:

 Want the biggest fish?
-Go for halibut
+Go fishing for halibut, Alaska’s ultimate deep water giant.

 Want a river fishing experience?
 Go for salmon or trout.